 The Eastern Threat Center hosts First Friday All Climate Change Talks (FFACCTs), monthly information sharing forums featuring presentations about research activities focused on climate change impacts to eastern forest ecosystems.
-The next FFACCTs will take place on Friday, February 7, at 11:00 ET.
-Richard Birdsey, Northern Research Station program manager, will present "Research Support for National Forest System Carbon Assessments."
-Visit the FFACCTs webpage to view archived presentations and related resources.
+The next FFACCTs will take place on Friday, March 7, at 11:00 ET.
+Randy Johnson, National Leader of the USDA Regional Climate Hubs, will provide an overview and discuss the seven national hubs.
+View the agenda, and visit the to view archived presentations and related resources.
 For additional information, please contact Perdita Spriggs, (828) 230-3292 or .

 The Forest Service, American Society of Agricultural and Biological Engineers (ASABE), and Weyerhaeuser Company are co-sponsoring an international symposium, "Evapotranspiration: Challenges in Measurement and Modeling from Leaf to the Landscape Scale And Beyond."
 The symposium will be held in Raleigh, NC, April 7-11.
 Visit the ASABE website for more information.

 Practitioners, researchers, and staff from local, state, and federal agencies will share information about climate-related tools, resources, experiences, and activities in the Carolinas during the Carolinas Climate Resilience Conference.
 The conference will be held April 28-29 in Charlotte, NC.
 Visit the conference website for more information.